 - Opt for lean ground beef.
 Lean ground beef is crucial to creating that dense, meatball-like texture of every good kafta kabob.
 A 90/10 or 85/15 fat ratio split is ideal.

 - Firmly shape the beef around the skewer.
 To ensure that the kafta kabob doesn’t fall apart on the grill – or worse, while eating it – make sure to press the beef mixture tightly around the wooden skewer.

 - Don’t overcook the meat.
 Whatever you do, avoid overcooking and drying out the lean beef.
 Once the internal temperature has reached 145°F, they’re good to go!

 Other Ingredients to Add to Kafta: Lemon juice, coriander, fresh mint, black pepper, and ground allspice are other common ingredients added to the meat mixture.
 If any speak to you, feel free to add them!

 Ideas for Serving

 We love serving out kafta as the main star of a Mediterranean-style feast.
-Pair the savory skewers with avocado hummus, cucumber tomato salad, cilantro rice, tzatziki, pickled onions, and naan.
+Pair the savory skewers with avocado hummus, Mediterranean chickpea salad or cucumber tomato salad, cilantro rice, tzatziki, pickled onions, and naan.
 If you want to keep it simple and low-carb, pair them with your favorite veggie side dish (grilled zucchini and mushrooms immediately come to mind).